gregorydlogan/opencast/docs/guides/admin/docs/configuration/metadata.md

 For both events and series, Opencast support an arbitrary number of customized metadata catalogs.

-To add extended metadata catalogs, create a configuration file with a valid filename of the form `org.opencastproject.ui.metadata.CatalogUIAdapterFactory-<name>.cfg` in `/opt/opencast/etc.` on the admin node.
+To add extended metadata catalogs, create a configuration file with a valid filename of the form `org.opencast.ui.metadata.CatalogUIAdapterFactory-<name>.cfg` in `/opt/opencast/etc.` on the admin node.

 For details on how to configure metadata catalogs, see section Configuring Metadata Catalogs.